4Vic/Google-Maps-Scraper-4Vic/README.md

 # Google-Maps-Scraper-4Vic
 Google-Maps-Scraper-4Vic

-This program scraper all the information from Google Maps using Selenium.
-You can edit and use the program.
+This program scrapes all the information on Google Maps using Selenium.

 You can edit and use the program.

 I have removed the license system for you to use comfortably.
 You can click on the Login button and log in.